leogem2003/lazydir/README.md

 It is suggested to keep a backup of the original files in the case of bugs that may lead to the loss of your data.

 ## installation
-To install, from this directory, run `pip install ../lazydir`, then *lazydir* will be aviable through the command *lazydir*.
+To install, from this directory, run `pip install ../lazydir`.
+Then lazydir will be aviable through the command *lazydir*.